postgrespro/pg_pathman/README.md

 ```
 Run create_range_partitions() function to create partitions so that each partition would contain data for one month:
 ```
-SELECT create_range_partitions('range_rel', 'dt', '2010-01-01'::date, '1 month'::interval, 59);
+SELECT create_range_partitions('range_rel', 'dt', '2010-01-01'::date, '1 month'::interval, 60);
 ```
-It will create 60 partitions (one partition is created regardless of `premake` parameter).
-Now move data from the parent to partitions.
+It will create 60 partitions.
+Now let's move data from the parent to partitions.
 ```
 SELECT partition_data('range_rel');
 ```